gonzoknows/gonzoknows.github.io/_posts/2023-02-1-Briar-Offline-Communication.md

 "iOS feasibility study (#2282)" - [https://code.briarproject.org/briar/briar/-/issues/2282](https://code.briarproject.org/briar/briar/-/issues/2282)

 ### Desktop
-Briar is currently in beta phase on Windows and Linux with MacOS support soon to come.
+Briar is currently in beta phase on Windows and Linux with macOS support soon to come.
-If you plan on using the beta release which can be downloaded [here](https://briarproject.org/download-briar-desktop/) be sure to expect bugs.
+If you plan on using the beta release which can be downloaded [here,](https://briarproject.org/download-briar-desktop/) be sure to expect bugs.